ilkinfeyzullayev/Arkhios/README.md

 * Applying operator precedence and associativity
 * Parsing comparison and logical operators
 * Parsing function call expressions and argument lists
+* Parsing function declarations and parameters
+* Parsing return statements
+* Parsing block statements and nested blocks
+* Parsing `if`, `else if`, and `else` statements
 * Building an initial abstract syntax tree (AST)
 * Representing parsed programs as structured AST nodes

 The parser and AST are still being expanded.
-Function declarations, control flow, semantic analysis, execution, and other major language features have not yet been implemented.
+Semantic analysis, execution, type checking, and other major language features have not yet been implemented.

 ## Example